At the time, she had been teaching in North Carolina after receiving her master’s degree in education from Wheelock College.

-When you make a donation, join a Support Team, sponsor a child, organize an event or volunteer in Guatemala, you help a top rated charity empower people and change lives in one of the poorest places on earth.
+When you make a donation, join a Support Team, set organize an event or volunteer in Guatemala, you help a top rated charity empower people and change lives in one of the poorest places on earth.

 Join our recurring giving program and help us maintain consistent support for our students.Read More